Stacey-dev/kottans-frontend/README.md

 *Basic JavaScript* - really tiny exercises but have a lot of important information.

 *ES6 Challenges* - I've practiced the most recent standardized version of JS - ECMAScript 6 or ES6.

 *Basic Data Structures* - good excercises to learn how to manipulate arrays and objects.

-*Basic Algorithm Scripting* - Basic algorithms.
-Solve all problems (<20).
-4-5 hrs to complete.
+*Basic Algorithm Scripting* - very interesting exercises to train your brain.

-*Functional Programming* - I gained knowledge about it:
+*Functional Programming* - I found out what it is about:

 >Functional programming follows a few core principles:
 >